Matthew 24 Intro

 Historical Background

 Jesus was not a Christian.
-He was a first century Judean rabbi whose name in Hebrew is Yeshua.
+He was a first-century Judean rabbi whose name in Hebrew is Yeshua.
 He would have been considered to be closest in theology to the faction of the Pharisees but, at times he sided with the Sadducees.

 The Pharisees believed and taught both the Torah, i.e. the First Five Books of the Bible, and the Oral Law, i.e. the Talmud.
-They maintained a firm belief in a resurrection and afterlife.
+They maintained a firm belief in resurrection and the afterlife.
 They thought, and still teach, that the coming of Messiah would/will bring world peace.

 Sadducees are more difficult to understand, as they ceased to exist as a faction after the destruction of the Temple in 70 AD.
 Only minute amounts of their writings can be found, as the Pharisees did not preserve the Book of the Sadducees.
 What we know of their beliefs was that they rejected the Talmud and insisted that the Torah be read literally.
-They also rejected a resurrection and an afterlife, as they did not see that they are mentioned in the Torah.
-The Sadducees were the priestly class and were responsible for the administration of the Temple; and their chief concern was that the rituals of the Temple be observed properly.
-They were also willing to compromise with the Hellenist in the adoption of Greek culture of dress and eating habits.
+They also rejected a resurrection and an afterlife, as they did not see that they were mentioned in the Torah.
+The Sadducees were the priestly class and were responsible for the administration of the Temple, and their chief concern was that the rituals of the Temple be observed properly.
+They were also willing to compromise with the Hellenists in the adoption of Greek culture of dress and eating habits.

 The actual Discourse is in four different passages [Matthew 24, Mark 13, and Luke 17:22-37, 21:5-37].
-Each of these versions are slightly different.
+Each of these versions is slightly different.
 This is a clear indication that the sermon was given on more than one occasion.
 The four passages offer cross-referencing of Jewish phraseology that aid immensely in the interpretation of the events.
 It is essential to read all four passages to fully study what Messiah was communicating to those standing before Him.

 Next Week: The Triumphal Entry